What is enduring power of attorney?

 It is also a good idea to specify how you want them to exercise their authority, make decisions, and communicate with each other.

 Buying a new home?

 I’m Eun-Kyung and I am just about to purchase my first home.
-I have also prepared some instructions about what will happen to the house (and my new puppy) in the event that something happens to me.
-When you have worked for something for so long, you want to make sure that it just doesn’t vanish.
+I have also prepared some instructions about what will happen to the house (and my new puppy) if something serious were to happen to me.
+When you’ve worked for something for so long, you want to make sure that it doesn’t just vanish.